juandavidgutier/meteorology_leptospirosis/README.md

 # Project Title

-Meteorological variables and incidence of leptospirosis in Colombia: A random-effect meta-analysis approach
+Pooled lagged effect of runoff on leptospirosis cases in Colombia

 ## Description

-Code shared to reproduce the results of the paper "Meteorological variables and incidence of leptospirosis in Colombia: A random-effect meta-analysis approach".
+Code shared to reproduce the results of the paper "Pooled lagged effect of runoff on leptospirosis cases in Colombia."

-## Dependencies

-None

 ## Author